negartarh/apiwrapper/README.md

 We will be happy if we see PR from you.

 ## License
-The API Response is a free package released under the MIT License.
+This is a free package released under the MIT License.